-1. Precertification required.

-2. Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
-The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate.

-3. The Outpatient coverage for the Behavioral Health Benefit Program includes any outpatient services provided by a behavioral health practitioner for chronic pain management, sleep disorder, aftercare groups for substance abuse, and/or pre and post gastric surgery visits.
+- 1. Precertification required. - Marymount and Mercy Hospital employees are subject to family planning exclusions including abortion, vasectomy, contraceptive implants, Depo Provera, IUD, tubal ligation, and oral contraceptives, except if clinically appropriate. - 3.
+The Outpatient coverage for the Behavioral Health Benefit Program includes any outpatient services provided by a behavioral health practitioner for chronic pain management, sleep disorder, aftercare groups for substance abuse, and/or pre and post gastric surgery visits.
 There is no coverage for school meetings by outpatient behavioral health practitioners.

-4. Psychological and Neuro Psychological Testing: Up to eight hours testing are automatically covered without precertification.
-Neuro-Psychological Testing: Testing is covered in Tier 1 only, by trained Behavioral Health Specialists.

-5. Hearing aids are only covered when provided by a Cleveland Clinic provider.
-There is no coverage for any other provider.

-Note: Prior authorization, precertification and prior approval are often used interchangeably.
+- 4. Psychological and Neuro Psychological Testing: Up to eight hours testing are automatically covered without precertification.
+Neuro-Psychological Testing: Testing is covered in Tier 1 only, by trained Behavioral Health Specialists. - 5.
+Hearing aids are only covered when provided by a Cleveland Clinic provider.
+There is no coverage for any other provider. - Note: Prior authorization, precertification and prior approval are often used interchangeably.